EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 ## One More Thing

 Like this bot?
 Show some support!
 Give me a star on this repo and share it with your friends!
-You can also sign up for Digital Ocean to host the bot at or whatever else, I get a small referally kickback when you use the blue Digital Ocean button at the top :)<br>
+You can also sign up for Digital Ocean to host this bot or whatever else on, I get a small referal kickback when you use the blue Digital Ocean button at the top of this page :)<br>
 Contributions are welcome and encouraged!
 Feel free to open a pull request or issue for things you notice or want to fix/improve.<br>
 If you want to chat, you can find me in the support Discord server of my other popular bot that I made called TsukiBot, [Join Here!](https://discord.gg/t7Ka9ycEyD)